 \subsection{A tight link between Canonical Analysis and Correspondence Analysis}

 Let us consider a set of two qualitative variables $A$ and $B$ on a same set of items $\llbracket 1, n \rrbracket$.
-We build the so called indicator array of each variable.
+We build the so called indicator array of each variable, called as well completely disjunctive table.
 If there are $n$ items, $p$ modalities for $A$ and $q$ for $B$, it is a $n \times p$ array for $A$ and $n \times q$ for $B$, with, in each row $i$, zero in each column but 1 in column $j$ if the modality $j$ of the variable has been observed for item $i$.

-Let us do the Canonical Analysis of both arrays$A$ and $B$.
+Let us do the Canonical Analysis of both arrays $A$ and $B$.
 The solution is given by

 with